bigchaindb/site/_src/about.md

 With this as a starting point, we asked how do we “blockchain-ify” it?
 We drew on our experience in shipping blockchain products to define three specific characteristics: decentralized, immutable and the ability to register and transfer assets.
 With the definitions above as a starting point, we chose an enterprise-class distributed database and then built our own technology on top of that, adding those three key characteristics while improving base functionality, fault tolerance much more.
 See our [roadmap](https://github.com/bigchaindb/org/blob/master/ROADMAP.md).

 From the seed of the idea, to intense efforts starting late summer 2015, we made the announcement in February 2016.
 What initially started as a “let’s solve our own problem” approach almost immediately turned into something much bigger than we expected.
 With people and enterprises from across all industries reaching out looking to partner, collaborate, license or build on the technology, it became clear that we were solving much more than our own problem.
-The result is BigchainDB, a scalable blockchain database for the world.
+The result is BigchainDB, a blockchain database for the world.

 [ascribe](https://www.ascribe.io/) and [WhereOnTheNet](https://www.whereonthe.net/) are all registered trademarks of BigchainDB.